ualibweb/SmiNav/README.md

 # SmiNav
 ### SMILES visualization with Godot

-SmiNav (SMILES Navigator) is a GUI visualizer for parts of the SMILES syntax.
+SmiNav (SMILES Navigator) is a GUI visualizer for parts of the SMILES syntax (atoms, neighbors, and rings).
 It was inspired by Andrew Dalke's [smiview](https://hg.sr.ht/~dalke/smiview).
 It uses the [RDKit](https://www.rdkit.org/) library in Python to parse the SMILES string and return mol coordinates and properties that are then used to create a 2D or 3D visualization of the molecule.
 The visualization is done using the [Godot game engine](https://godotengine.org/).

 To use SmiNav, input a SMILES string, then click on an atom in the string.
 The corresponding atom in the depiction will then get highlighted.
 The reverse works as well; that is, click on an atom in the depiction and the corresponding atom in the SMILES string will get highlighted.